 Educational opportunities spur a desire to relocate

 A desire to finish your education may lead to the need to relocate elsewhere.
-Again, this age of virtual school it is less likely that this is now the case.
-However, in some circumstances moving may be required.
-This happens in situations where scholarships and other aid opportunities are available through in person schooling in a different location.
-In that case, deciding to relocate may involve a short term cost and a long term gain.
-Depending upon the length of time you need to go back to school this could be well worth it.
+Again, in this age of virtual school, it is less likely that this is now the case.
+However, in some circumstances, moving may be required.
+This happens in situations where scholarships and other aid opportunities are available through in-person schooling in a different location.
+In that case, deciding to relocate may involve a short-term cost and a long-term gain.
+Depending upon the length of time you need to go back to school, this could be well worth it.

 Many people become more interested in completing school after a divorce.
-Reason being is that you have a greater need to provide for yourself financially.
+The reason is that you have a greater need to provide for yourself financially.
 As a result, finishing a degree or beginning a degree may be something you are interested in, as well.
 Determining the availability of education close to your current residence makes sense as a first option to pursue.
-Rather than relocating unnecessarily look around your area to find suitable opportunities.
-New paragraph however, if those opportunities do not exist in your current area then determine the options available to you elsewhere.
+Rather than relocating unnecessarily, look around your area to find suitable opportunities.
+New paragraph, however, if those opportunities do not exist in your current area, then determine the options available to you elsewhere.
 By undertaking a move, you may be able to avoid costs that could otherwise hamstring your family both now and in the future.

 Moving to be closer to family